shainamainar/ButtoncounterMainar/README.md

 # README
-Note: For a simple project as this, I did not bother create a saved instance state.
+Note: For a simple project as this, I did not bother creating a saved instance state.
 Instead I locked the orientation in the Manifest File.
 # Certification of Authenticity
 I certify that this is my own work.
 Pledged 2/6/2018 Shaina Mae Mainar
 ## Instructions